agentlang-ai/agentlang-docs/docs/concepts/zero-trust-programming.md

 ![Create-only permission](img/create-only-entity-permissions.png "Ownership with Create-only Permission")

 * **Permissions flow**: The **Graph-based Hierarchical Data Model** introduced by **Fractl** enables a zero-trust programming paradigm with minimal configuration.
 Permissions flow down the data model tree via the `:contains` relationship links.
 This permission flow applies both to Role-based permissions and instance ownership-based permissions:
-    * **RBAC**: In the example below, any user of the role manager can perform Create, Read, Update operations on entity "Company".
+    * **RBAC**: In the example below, any user that belongs to the `manager` role can perform Create, Read, Update operations on entity "Company".
 As a result, the user can also perform the same exact set of operations on "Account" under "Company".
     * **Instance ownership**: A user who "owns" an instance of the entity "Company" automatically owns all instances of "Account" under "Company".

 ![Permissions Flow](img/entity-permissions-flow.png "Permissions Flow")